-The only way you would know is if you see your dog with a dog who has these symptoms!
-We often see coughing cases in a dog who has been at home, has not had contact with other dogs; or has been with other dogs, but none of them had any symptoms seen by the dog owners.
+You would only know if you saw your dog with another dog who had these symptoms!
+We often see coughing cases in dogs that have been at home and have not had contact with other dogs, or they have been with other dogs but none of them had any symptoms seen by their owners.
 Similar to children in school, this is why it is so challenging to prevent the spread.
-You often do not know a dog is contagious until he/she is coughing, has a runny nose or runny eyes.
+You often do not know a dog is contagious until he or she is coughing or has a runny nose or eyes.

 Can I have my pet’s annual physical examination, vaccinations, fecal test and other routine tests done during boarding?